bwvdnbro/bwvdnbro.github.io/_posts/2019-01-18-space-filling-curves.markdown

 Now it is very easy to see that the (single) bit of $$x_i$$ tells us in which half of the square we are in the horizontal direction, while the same is true for $$y_i$$ in the vertical direction.
-The characteristic inverse Z-shape of the Morton curve means that we want the $$x_i$$ to make up the lower part of the 2-bit key, while $$y_i$$ makes up the high part, so that we first traverse all the bottom horizontal points and then all top ones.
+The characteristic Z-shape (N-shape) of the Morton curve means that we want the $$y_i$$ to make up the lower part of the 2-bit key, while $$x_i$$ makes up the high part, so that we first traverse all the left vertical points and then all right ones.

 Now suppose we were to move on to a level 2 curve.
 As we saw before, this curve follows the overall path of the level 1 curve, but has smaller copies of the curve for each of the points in the original curve.
 To make sure the key still follows the overall path of the level 1 curve, the level 1 key has to make up the highest part of the level 2 key.
-However, in (bitwise) integer coordinates, the original level 1 points are now
+However, in (bit-wise) integer coordinates, the original level 1 points are now

 $$(x_0, y_0) = (00, 00),$$